Reviews You Can Rely On

 Credit: Matt Lighthart

-We evaluated the print quality of the M5 (and every other machine) using a common PLA filament type and sticking with the standard, out-of-the-box settings of the machine and the paired slicer (the prep software).
-In this case, it entailed a 0.4mm nozzle at 0.25mm layer height.
-As with most printers, quality can usually be dramatically improved after you get to know your machine and can tinker with the settings yourself.
+Using a common PLA filament type and sticking with the standard, out-of-the-box settings of the machine and the paired slicer (the prep software), the M5 produced decent results, but as with most printers, the quality can be dramatically improved after you get to know your machine and tinker with the settings yourself.

-Starting things off, our XYZ Calibration Cube is meant to showcase any concerns with wave and wobble in the flat sides and plane transitions (i.e., when a print head hits a sharp corner and changes direction).
-Unfortunately, we saw some noticeable steps beyond the normal build lines and what we'd call ghosting above the inset lettering.
+When checking for wave and wobble in the flat sides and plane transitions (i.e., when a print head hits a sharp corner and changes direction) of our XYZ Calibration Cube, we saw some noticeable steps beyond the normal build lines and some ghosting above the inset lettering.

 ankermake m5 - surface quality is above average on the m5, seen here super zoomed in.